jimboy-701/NanoBoyAdvance.UI/README.md

 # NanoBoyAdvance.UI
-A simple NanoBoyAdvance Front-end GUI in both Powershell and Python flavors.
+A simple NanoBoyAdvance Front-end GUI in both PowerShell and Python flavors.